Forve-Pettebone Building

 Forve-Pettebone Building, also known as Pettebone Building and O.T.
-Johnson Building #2, is a historic five-story building located at 510 S. Broadway in the Broadway Theater District in the historic core of downtown Los Angeles.
+Johnson Building No. 2, is a historic five-story building located at 510 S. Broadway in the Broadway Theater District in the historic core of downtown Los Angeles.

 History

 Forve-Pettebone Building was designed by Robert Brown Young and built for developer O.T.
 Johnson in 1905.
 Forve-Pettebone Company was one of the building's original tenants, and they designed and manufactured Broadway and downtown Los Angeles's first street lamps in the building.
 The building took its name from them and they moved out in 1924.

-In 1979, the Broadway Theater and Commercial District was added to the National Register of Historic Places, with O.T.
-Johnson Building #2 listed as a contributing property in the district.